Top things to do in Dublin, Ireland

 Each floor involves learning about the stages to creating the perfect pint from picking the ingredients to fermentation and transportation.
 It truly is a unique experience.
 Finish at the gravity rooftop bar to sample Ireland’s number one beer whilst overlooking Dublin City.
-You even have the option of pouring your own pint, now there’s not many places where you can do that!
-You can also opt for a soft drink if Guinness really isn’t for you.
+You even have the option of pouring your pint, now there are not many places where you can do that!
+You can also opt for a soft drink if Guinness isn’t for you.

 Finish off at the Guinness Storehouse gift shop where you can purchase pretty much anything Guinness related from t-shirts to hats to fridge magnets, who doesn’t love a good souvenir.